dapgo/my_espruino_smartwatch_things/helloworld/README.md

 ## Controls

 finger swipe
-button 1,2 and 3
+button 1 (2 and 3 for Bangle.JS1)
 touch screen left, center or right

 ## Creator

-Daniel Perez
+This app is so basic that probably the easiest is to just edit the code Otherwise you can contact me [here](https://github.com/dapgo/my_espruino_smartwatch_things)